2024-25 Catalogs

 Both tracks

-AND 3 additional credits in computer science or other approved computing courses (STAT 4110: Statistical Software and Data Analysis may be used as part of this requirement if it is not counted in statistics group above.)
+(NOTE: STAT 4110: Statistical Software and Data Analysis may be used as part of this requirement only if it is not counted in statistics group above.)

 or COMMUN 1200 Public Speaking